Survival Food Storage — Buy or DIY?

 Before choosing to purchase any ready-made meal kits, make sure to research more than just the price; look at ingredients, length of storability, quantity and calorie load in each meal.

-DIY Long-Term Storage
+DIY Survival Food for Long-Term Storage

-Pros: Knowing what you’re getting, lower cost
+• Pros: Knowing what you’re getting, lower cost

-Cons: Limited use, requirement to use it all after opening
+• Cons: Limited use, requirement to use it all after opening

-Another option is to get some 5-gallon buckets, oxygen absorbers and mylar bags, and pack your own food storage.
-This is best for staple goods like corn, wheat, rice or beans.
 You can buy the supplies fairly cheaply at a number of vendors online, and if you’ve done it yourself you know exactly what the quality and quantity is.
-The downside is that once you open the bucket, you’ll need to have a plan to use all of the contents in a short timeframe.
+The downside is that once you open the bucket, you’ll need to have a plan to use all of the contents in a relatively short timeframe.
+Once something is exposed to the air, it has an expiration date.

 Before deciding to take the plunge and do your own, you’ll want to do some cost analysis, and be honest with yourself about what you’ll use.
-If you aren’t a fan of beans today, for instance, it’s not an effective use of your supplies, time or money to start prepping them in huge quantities.
+If you aren’t a fan of canned beans today, for instance, it’s not an effective use of your supplies, time or money to start prepping them in huge quantities.

-Pros: Low cost, wide range of recipes and options available
+• Pros: Low cost, wide range of recipes and options available

-Cons: Shorter storage time
+• Cons: Shorter storage time

 The best way to maximize your home canning is to put up foods you’ll eat, use food that you’ve grown or raised yourself, and rotate your stock, eating your oldest food first.
 Canned food can last at least 18 months; many experienced home canners say it can last far longer than that if you’ve performed the process correctly.